wisonye/rust-singleton-pattern-in-a-simple-way/README.md

 # Simple `Singleton` pattern in `Rust`

-This demo to show the simple way to implement the `Singleton` pattern in `Rust.
+This demo to show the simple way to implement the `Singleton` pattern in `Rust`.

-Also show the `builder` pattern and customized `Debug` trait implementation.
+Also show the `builder` pattern and customized `Debug` trait implementation as well.